gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 ![ingress file](/images/ingress.png)

-Pass host name, path, service name of web application and port number.
+Pass hostname, path, service name of web application, and port number.

 This resource has already been created when we deployed our web application.

-## Step 6 : Configure nginx ingress controller with SSL certificate
+## Step 6: Configure nginx ingress controller with SSL certificate

 This step is yet to be configured.